4 Common Causes of Weight Gain after a Diet

 Why does this happen so often to us?
 Have we done something wrong?
-We want to explain in this article some of the most common causes of weight gain.
+We want to explain in this article some of the most common causes of unexpected weight gain.

 1. Skipping meals

 Here’s a simple example to understand why: imagine your friend wants to lose weight quickly for the summer.
 To do so, she begins her own regimen, which is nothing more than skipping dinner, eating very little for breakfast, and in the middle of the day snacking on everything she sees, so doesn’t eat anything when she gets home.

 And suppose that each day, 10 to 12 hours go by without eating anything.
 This actually puts the body into an “alert state” and it looks for energy reserves, wherever they may be found.
 However, when it returns to normal the opposite occurs.

 That is to say, what our friend has achieved is not healthy.
 We cannot stop eating for a day nor limit ourselves to two meals a day.
 Our body processes this as a threat and as a consequence, our brain reacts by storing fat in case of future periods of fasting.

 2. The dangers of low-calorie diets

 This is something very dangerous for our health.
 Normally these diets are followed for a short period of time, two or three weeks.
-And it is common that after achieving the desired weight, the lost pounds reappear, as if by magic.
+Several studies have found that after achieving the desired weight, people often gain it back.
 It happens once you return to eating some type of caloric food, even if just a little bit.